New Communist movement: Legacy

 The New Communist Movement as a whole became smaller in the 1980s.
 The militant May 19th Communist Organization was dissolved.
 Some organizations dissolved in the early 1980s, such as the Communist Party (Marxist–Leninist).
 The Revolutionary Communist Party USA remains as an original product of the New Left.
 The Revolutionary Workers Headquarters and Proletarian Unity League joined forces to form the Freedom Road Socialist Organization in 1985, and various other new communist movement collectives and organizations later merged into FRSO.
 Subsequently, in 1999, FRSO split into two organizations, both of which until 2019 continued to use the name Freedom Road Socialist Organization.

 Homophobia

 The groups and individuals representing the movement were persistently hostile towards homosexuality and homosexuals, reflecting both the homophobia within the United States, as well as homophobic tendencies within the larger international Marxist–Leninist movement, although gay rights activism was an early component of the New Left.
 The Revolutionary Union considered homosexuality as "an individual response to male supremacy and male chauvinism."

-Attitude towards the Khmer Rouge

-Anarcho-communist Libcom.org contributor Loren Goldner sharply criticized the legacy of the NCM in a review of Max Elbaum's Revolution in the Air, accusing both Elbaum and the wider NCM movement of supporting the Khmer Rouge regime that held control over Cambodia from 1975 to 1979, before being deposed by the Socialist Republic of Vietnam in the Cambodian–Vietnamese War.
-In a 1978 issue of The Call editor Dan Burstein called for solidarity between American activists and the Khmer Rouge regime.

-Attitude towards the Shining Path

-The Revolutionary Communist Party endorsed Shining Path, a Maoist revolutionary group that formed from the Peruvian Communist Party (PCP).
-In 1980 Shining Path launched a “People’s War” against the Peruvian state that has since resulted in around 70,000 deaths.
-It has been widely condemned for its human rights abuses.
+The successor organization, the Revolutionary Communist Party, USA now demands full recognition of LGBT rights as a fundamental element of establishing socialism.